 Address: 34 rue Yves Toudic 75010 Paris

-For more information about the bakery Du Pain et des Idées, you can go on their official website (in French).
+For more information about the bakery Du Pain et des Idées, you can go to their official website (in French).

 Le Grenier à Pain €€